rodmidde/spotitube-vue-client/Workshop.md

 ```
 ```{.javascript include="test/stubs/apigateway.js" start="84" stop="86"}
 ```

+When you run ```npm run test``` all tests get executed but it also generates a coverage folder with LCOV-info that can be used by a code quality tool like SonarQube.

 In this testcase we also see a call to a module called EventBus which is used to pass data between non-related (not in a parent-child hierarchy) components.
 More about the EventBus in the section "Between non-related components: using a simple event-bus".